yellowbrite/rsschool-cv/cv.md

 I have completed several main courses on [htmlacademy.ru](https://htmlacademy.ru/profile/id1360921/achievements)

 ## Education:
-I am a certified teacher of English and French Languages.
+Graduated from Smolensk State University in 2013, department of foreign languages.

 ## Level of English:
 Advanced.
+I am a certified teacher of English and French Languages.